 Transcending Boundaries, a joint project of FLOW and the Walter and Duncan Gordon Foundation, demonstrates what can be achieved through cooperative transboundary water management and identifies concepts that can be applied elsewhere in Canada and around the world.
-We believe that the more citizens understand both the specific Bilateral Agreement and the broader Mackenzie River Basin Master Agreement, the more likely they will be to participate in their implementation.
+The guidebook functions as a tool to help citizens understand and participate in both the specific Bilateral Agreement and the broader Mackenzie River Basin Master Agreement.
 This is the key to both the success of the Agreements and ultimately in the health of the Mackenzie River Basin.
-It is our hope that this guidebook will be used as a tool for citizens to make their voices heard while driving the implementation of the unique and historic Bilateral Agreement.

-The House of Commons Standing Committee on Fisheries and Oceans has been tasked with reviewing changes to the Fisheries Act as part of the Government of Canada’s broader efforts to restore lost protections and introduce modern safeguards to the legislation.
-FLOW partnered with West Coast Environmental Law (WCEL) to produce Habitat 2.0: A new approach to Canada’s Fisheries Act.
-The recommendations in the report were presented to the Standing Committee in November 2016 by Linda Nowlan, Staff Counsel with WCEL and long-time FLOW member.
+In 2016, the House of Commons Standing Committee on Fisheries and Oceans was tasked with reviewing changes to the Fisheries Act as part of the Government of Canada’s broader efforts to restore lost protections and introduce modern safeguards to the legislation.
+FLOW partnered with West Coast Environmental Law (WCEL) to produce this brief, which makes the case that the current provisions in the Fisheries Act are scientifically suspect and legally toothless.
+The recommendations in the report were presented to the Standing Committee in November 2016 by Linda Nowlan, Staff Counsel with WCEL and former FLOW member.

 Canada’s approach to sustainable development has significant implications for the health of our fresh water.
-FLOW is pleased to share our submission to the Government of Canada on its draft strategy: Planning for a Sustainable Future: A Federal Sustainable Development Strategy for Canada.
-Our comments draw on the substantial experience of FLOW members as it relates to public policies that impact the health and sustainability of Canada’s fresh water, and the people, economies and ecosystems that depend on it.
-FLOW is encouraged by the significant focus on fresh water in the draft strategy.
-We look forward to the final version and to engaging with the Government of Canada to support its implementation.
+FLOW is pleased to share our submission to the Government of Canada on its draft strategy Planning for a Sustainable Future: A Federal Sustainable Development Strategy for Canada.
+Our comments draw on the substantial experience of FLOW members to provide recommendations on the public policies that impact the health and sustainability of Canada’s fresh water, and the people, economies, and ecosystems that depend on it.

 This paper, commissioned by FLOW, explores the state of participation of Indigenous peoples in water governance in Canada.
 Examples of Canadian and international water regimes that are inclusive of Indigenous peoples are examined and, drawing from these examples, a series of options for a new regime—one that fosters good water governance by respecting our common need for healthy water—are presented.

-Cross-Canada Checkup is a synthesis of themes, perspectives, and information from FLOW's fall 2011 cross-Canada water discussion series.
-It reports on what FLOW member Bob Sandford heard from panellists and audiences during the 16-city tour.
-It illustrates the interrelatedness of many water issues common to all Canadians, and documents the growing need for solutions that transcend chronic jurisdictional challenges.
+This report is a synthesis of themes, perspectives, and information from FLOW's fall 2011 cross-Canada water discussion series.
+It reports on what FLOW member Bob Sandford heard from panellists and audiences during the 16-city tour, illustrating the interrelatedness of many water issues common to all Canadians and documenting the growing need for solutions that transcend chronic jurisdictional challenges.
 It also explores the Northwest Territories’ groundbreaking new water stewardship strategy as a model for water policy reform in the rest of Canada.
 The report was co-published by the POLIS Project on Ecological Governance and the Adaptation to Climate Change Team (ACT) at Simon Fraser University.

-Written by Emilie Lagace during her Gordon Water Policy Fellowship with FLOW, Shared Water, One Framework: What Canada can Learn from EU Water Governance is based on the results of an extensive literature review and 40 interviews in Canada and Europe.
-This briefing note summarizes lessons from the EU Water Framework Directive that could be heeded by Canada.
-The study concludes that there are tangible benefits to collaborative water governance in the EU and that comparable advantages could be achieved in Canada with a similar approach.
+Written by Emilie Lagace during her Gordon Water Policy Fellowship with FLOW, this briefing note is based on the results of an extensive literature review and 40 interviews in Canada and Europe.
+This note summarizes lessons from the EU Water Framework Directive that could be heeded by Canada to address water policy fragmentation and low levels of environmental performance.
+The study concludes that there are tangible benefits to collaborative water governance in the EU and that comparable benefits could be achieved in Canada with a similar approach.
 The full Water Policy Fellowship report can be downloaded here.

-This briefing note provides comments on Bill S-11, ‘An Act Respecting the Safety of Drinking Water on First Nation Lands,’ and includes recommendations aimed strengthening the legislation.
+This briefing note provides recommendations to strengthen Bill S-11, ‘An Act Respecting the Safety of Drinking Water on First Nation Lands'.
 FLOW welcomed the intent of the Bill to improve the health and safety of First Nations through development of regulations that govern drinking water and wastewater treatment on First Nations’ lands, but did not support the legislation as tabled.
 This brief recommends amendments to ensure the Bill protects Aboriginal and treaty rights and commits to a cooperative framework between First Nations jurisdictions and the Government of Canada in the establishment of a safe drinking water regime.

-FLOW, Ecojustice and the Centre for Indigenous Environment Resources examine the the status of drinking water quality in Canada through Seeking Water Justice: Strengthening Legal Protection for Canada’s Drinking Water.
+In this report, FLOW, Ecojustice and the Centre for Indigenous Environment Resources examine the the status of drinking water quality in Canada.
 The report reveals that certain communities in Canada – specifically rural and First Nations – are vulnerable to drinking water contamination.
-Risks are attributed to inadequate infrastructure, patchwork provincial laws, and a lack of binding drinking water standards from the federal government.
-The report calls for world-class, enforceable drinking water standards that are consistent across Canada, resources for First Nations drinking water services and transparent reporting on the state of drinking water systems across the country.
+Risks are attributed to inadequate infrastructure, patchwork provincial laws, and a lack of federal drinking water standards.
+The report calls for world-class, enforceable drinking water standards that are consistent across Canada, resources for First Nations drinking water services, and transparent reporting on the state of drinking water systems across the country.

-Published in partnership with the Canadian Water and Wastewater Association, the Alliance for Water Efficiency and the POLIS Water Sustainability Project, Clean Water, Green Jobs makes the case that government spending on sustainable water infrastructure can stimulate the economy and create jobs.
-The plan focuses on repairing and renewing existing water infrastructure, restoring green infrastructure and conserving water and energy.
+Published in partnership with the Canadian Water and Wastewater Association, the Alliance for Water Efficiency, and the POLIS Water Sustainability Project, this report proposes an alternative approach to water infrastructure investment that has the potential to make Canada a global leader in 21st century solutions to water infrastructure problems.
+These solutions can be deployed quickly and broadly, creating jobs and stimulating the economy much faster than traditional water infrastructure projects.
+They include repairing and renewing existing water infrastructure, restoring green infrastructure, and conserving water and energy.